-Bilingual Signage for Parks, Recreation and Cultural Affairs (PRCA): In accordance with direction received in FY 2023, the Office of Communications & Marketing will produce bilingual signage for the Department of Parks, Recreation and Cultural Affairs in a phased initiative.
+Bilingual Signage for Parks, Recreation and Cultural Affairs (PRCA): In accordance with direction received in FY 2023, the Office of Communications & Marketing will produce bilingual signage for PRCA in a phased initiative.
 The first phase begins with the design, production and installation of English/Spanish signs in Forest Park.
-Subsequent steps will include bilingual messaging on all future Department of Parks, Recreation and Cultural Affairs signs ordered, along with cost-effective bilingual decals produced as overlays for existing signs in high-need or high-traffic areas.
+Subsequent steps will include bilingual messaging on all future PRCA signs ordered, along with cost-effective bilingual decals produced as overlays for existing signs in high-need or high-traffic areas.